top of page

 Blog - Post

-SMART Goal Examples for Small Businesses (Boring But Critical)
+Top SMART Goal Examples for Small Businesses in 2025

-With SMART goals, you can stay organized, more effectively execute a plan, and have a significantly increased chance of achieving your goals!
-Small Business SMART goals can help you avoid missing critical details in your plans.
+With SMART goals, you can stay organized, execute your plans effectively, and significantly increase your chances of achieving your goals!
+Small Business SMART goals can also help you avoid missing critical details.
 Otherwise, you might lack the necessary direction once you get started.

 Small business owner with a dog laying its head on his shoulder while reviewing smart goals

-Let’s start with the obligatory stat: About 3% of MBA graduates who regularly write their goals down earn 10 times as much as the other 97% of graduates put together.
-By setting SMART goals, you could set yourself up for success.
+Let’s start with the obligatory stat: About 3% of MBA graduates who regularly write their goals down earn 10 times as much as the other 97% combined.
+By setting SMART goals, you can set yourself up for success.

 What are SMART goals, exactly?
 Don't worry, we have you covered!
-In this guide, we'll help you understand how to form your SMART goals that work for your small business.
-We will even toss in a few SMART goal examples to help guide you!
+In this guide, we'll help you understand how to create SMART goals that work for your small business.
+We will even provide a few examples to guide you.

-Start your small business near year off on the right track with our SMART goals guide (2024)!
+Start your small business new year off on the right track with our SMART goals guide for 2025!

 If you're already familiar with SMART goals and just looking for the examples, click here!